danielbeach/drainage/README.md

 ## Performance

-Drainage is designed for speed:
+Delta-Skelter is designed for speed:

 - ⚡ Async I/O for concurrent ADLS operations
 - 🐍 Python-first implementation optimized for clarity and portability